 High-grade NMIBC is a highly aggressive form of bladder cancer.
 TURBT is the initial treatment of choice for high grade NMIBC; however, the high rates of recurrence and significant risk of progression to muscle-invasive tumors are particularly dangerous.
 Bladder removal can be the first treatment of choice for young, otherwise healthy patients with high-grade disease or for patients who cannot tolerate BCG.
 BCG, an immunotherapy-based drug, is the current standard of care as an adjuvant therapy post-resection in high-grade tumors.
 However, treatment with BCG is associated with severe side effects, as evidenced by a Black Box warning on the label.

-UroGen are developing VESIMUNE™ (imiquimod), an immune-modulation product candidate, for the treatment of high-grade NMIBC.
-VESIMUNE™ could represent a valid alternative to the current standard of care for the BCG adjuvant, post TURBT treatment of high-grade NMIBC.
-VESIMUNE™ ’s active ingredient is Imiquimod, an imidazoquinoline, synthetic immune modulator, which specifically targets TLR7, which is expressed in bladder cancer cells.
+UroGen is conducting research with UGN-201 (VESIMUNE™) (imiquimod), an immune-modulation product candidate and is collecting data to assess its potential as a treatment of high-grade NMIBC.
+The clinical research is evaluating whether UGN-201 may offer an alternative to the current standard of care (i.e. the BCG adjuvant, post TURBT treatment of high-grade NMIBC).
+UGN-201’s active ingredient is Imiquimod, an imidazoquinoline, synthetic immune modulator, which is believed to specifically target TLR7, which is expressed in bladder cancer cells.
 Toll-like receptors are pattern recognition receptors whose importance in stimulating innate and adaptive immunity has been established by recent studies and approval by the FDA of various cancer immunotherapies.
 Toll-like receptors are able to sense microbial components as well as host-derived endogenous molecules released by injured tissues and play a critical role in defending against invading pathogens.

-The Company obtained Orphan Drug Designation for VESIMUNE™ for the treatment of CIS in the bladder.
-UroGen has an active IND for VESIMUNE™, which has been effective since 2013.
+The Company obtained Orphan Drug Designation for UGN-201 for the treatment of CIS in the bladder.
+UroGen has an active IND for UGN-201, which has been effective since 2013.